 Today, in Part 2, we’re talking about getting off to a great start and doing things that will make it easier to stick with the weight loss plan.

-Before you begin, I want to encourage you to do a few simple things to set yourself up for success.
-Taking these steps will help you get ready to start the weight loss program and make it easier to stick with the healthy eating plan.
-Think of it as similar to cleaning out your car before a trip or organizing your desk at the beginning of the day – it gives you a positive outlook and make it easier for you to succeed!
+Before you begin, I encourage you to do a few simple things to set yourself up for success.
+Taking these steps will help you get ready to start the program and make it easier to stick with the healthy eating plan and lose 10 pounds.
+It’s like cleaning out your car before a trip or organizing your desk at the beginning of the day – it gives you a positive outlook and make it easier for you to succeed!

 Here are 3 things I recommend you do before you begin: